As much as we claim to hate them, our phones are a deeply ingrained part of our modern culture.

-After the order was signed, the Department of Labor, through OSHA partnered with the Department of Transportation to spearhead the initiative.
-While the order only applies to federal workers, OSHA expanded this to the private sector as well.
+While the order only applied to federal workers, OSHA expanded this to the private sector as well.

 To help get the message out about distracted driving and texting and driving in particular, OSHA’s multi-pronged approach includes:

 - Education campaigns for employers to encourage workers to avoid distracted driving

 - Special attention paid to get the message across to younger workers

 - Following up on credible complaints when an employer requires texting and driving